jsphkhan/react-share-bills-demo/README.md

 # Project Title
-Share Bills Demo using ReactJS
+Share Bills Demo using ReactJS and Redux

 ## Description
 Single Page Application built with ReactJS which showcases a Bill Sharing Application.
 Features are as follows: